Dev-Kishore04/Dev-Kishore04/README.md

 🔍 I’m interested in building impactful projects that solve real-world problems and exploring new technologies.

-🌱 I’m currently learning Python, web development (HTML, CSS, JavaScript), and UI design.
+🌱 I’m currently learning java, web development (HTML, CSS, JavaScript), and UI design.

 👯 I’m looking to collaborate on open-source projects, innovative web applications, and community-driven solutions.